rmasnun/homex/README.md

 Description

-It can easily be used to manage two different group of users with different permission level.User can find Property easily in particular and Specific Location,Loan Calculator, Admin can Manage all data , User can Add property etc.
+It can easily be used to manage two different group of users with different permission level.User can find Property easily in particular and Specific Location,Loan Calculator, Admin can Manage all data , User can Add property etc....

 # Requirements